GLP1.tools

 Pharmacokinetics

-The half-life of varies — minutes for rapid-acting analogs, hours for basal analogs sets the dosing schedule.
+The half-life of ~25 hours (duration of action >42 hours) sets the dosing schedule.
 Compounds with long half-lives accumulate to a steady state over several doses; compounds with short half-lives produce sharper peaks and troughs.

-For Tresiba dosed varies — basal once or twice daily; bolus before meals, this means that after ~5 half-lives the drug is at steady state — and after that point, dose changes take a similar amount of time to fully express.
+For Tresiba dosed once daily; flexible timing, this means that after ~5 half-lives the drug is at steady state — and after that point, dose changes take a similar amount of time to fully express.

 Why Mechanism Matters Clinically